LopezChris/tf/generally_adversarial_networks/README.md

-Progressive GAN trained on CelebA for 128x128 images.
+# Image Generation

+Image generator based on tensorflow reimplementation of Progressive GANs[1].

 ![results](results/animation.gif)

+Progressive GAN trained on CelebA for 128x128 images, so if we want a different dataset we must retrain, instructions or specifications not provided here.

 This one gives a beatiful examples of Stochastic Gradient Descent, below is the output of the program's loss as a fucntion of time.